Anufer-Sadik287/dark-light-toggle-extension/README.md

 - `popup.html` contains a button
 - `popup.js` sends a toggle message to the current tab
-- `content.js` listens for the message and injects/removes dark-mode styles
+- `content.js` receives the message and injects/removes dark-mode styles

 ---